First Time Hunters

 The Atlantic Provinces Hunter Education Course is taken following successful completion of the Canadian Firearms Safety Course.

-The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Lands and Forestry through Safety Services Nova Scotia.
+The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Natural Resources and Renewables through Safety Services Nova Scotia.

 Students complete a written test; pass mark is 80%.
 To find out when and where the Hunter Education Course will be held, click here.